 The amazing part about this, is that I do not ask anyone to believe this, any of this for that matter.
 I do not ask him to change his views or feelings.

-However, for what I have come to observe is that there must be something beyond thought, to know that the mind is thinking or moving.
+However, what I have come to observe is there must be something beyond thought, to know that the mind is thinking or moving.

 Otherwise there would be no way to distinguish that the mind is thinking to begin with.

 There is an understanding through the body that knows you are here, through the aliveness of the cells, neurons, sensory perception, without thinking about it.

 It’s registered in the nervous system through breath awareness, which is what anchors you in the moment.

 It’s a scientific way of describing the unexplainable, but you don’t need science or to understand it when you know it.